S Alam Group stalls after initiating talks on loan repayment

 Former Bangladesh Bank chief economist Mustafa K. Mujeri told Prothom Alo that it would have been better if a solution to recover the debt had been reached through discussions with the borrowers.

+Since they took the money, they should have taken the initiative to discuss repayment.
+But the reality is that their influence is so immense, they appear to fear no consequencesFormer Bangladesh Bank chief economist Mustafa K. Mujeri

-"Since they took the money, they should have shown an initiative to discuss repayment.
+“Since they took the money, they should have taken the initiative to discuss repayment.
 But the reality is that their influence is so immense, they appear to fear no consequences.
-Now it is up to Bangladesh Bank and the government to determine how this money will be recovered."
+Now it is up to Bangladesh Bank and the government to determine how this money will be recovered,” he stated.

+Mujeri further suggested that pursuing legal action to recover the loans could result in prolonged delays.

 Board of Directors to inspect projects